hrszpuk/rvm/docs/SPEC.md

 ### Call stack

 ## Instruction set
-The instruction set will be 1 bytes large.
+The instruction set will be 1 byte large.
 This will be more than enough room for all the instructions we want.

 The following are examples of instructions the VM may interpret:
 ```